When I heard that a whole generation of economic progress could be lost because of COVID-19, what might have been an abstract concept felt personal.

 I’ve seen the difference one generation can make, and my family is standing with HOPE as they stand with those we serve, ensuring this is only a season—not a generation—of struggle.

-Join us in coming alongside entrepreneurs and communities as they recover from crippling financial shocks caused by coronavirus lockdowns.
+Join HOPE in coming alongside entrepreneurs and communities as they recover from crippling financial shocks caused by coronavirus lockdowns.
 Let’s help them move forward, rebuild, and flourish.
-New and increased gifts to HOPE’s Rebuilding Dreams Fund will be doubled.
-Learn more or make a contribution today.